Matteo-Pietro-Pillitteri/Computational-Intelligence/lab9/README.md

 - Start to code: as I said, I tried several strategies such as: Steady state GA, Generational GA, **Generetional GA + Elitism** and some GA variants like the Islands Model
   - I found Generational GA + Elitism the best one in optimizing fitness and minimizing fitness calls:
+    - Generational: in a Generational GA in each generation a new population is created by selecting the parents and then applying genetic operatiors.
+The new generation of individuals replaces the old generation completely.
+    - Elitism: is a strategy used in GA for preserving the best individuals from one generation to the next.
+Hence, a certain number of the best performing individuals from the current generation are directly copied in the next generation without any change

+  - Parameter tuning: As always, when working with Evolutionary algorithms, the choice of parameters is difficult.
+I tried many values for population size, tournament size and mutation probability and after several attempts I found that the best configuration for the basic parameters of my algorithm is the following:
+    - POPULATION_SIZE = 100
-    - Generational:
+    -  TOURNAMENT_SIZE = 2
-    - Elitism:
+    - MUTATION_PROBABILITY = 0.10
-  - Parameter tuning
+    - STOP = 4500 (if the 100% fitness value is not reached indicates a stop condition in terms of number of generations)

-- Exploration vs exploitation: The **mutation rate** in a Genetic Algorithm plays a crucial role in balancing the exploration and exploitation of the solution space.
+- Exploration vs exploitation: the the percentage by which mutation or recombination is chosen in a Genetic Algorithm plays a crucial role in balancing the exploration and exploitation of the solution space.
 Exploration refers to the ability to discover new regions of the solution space, while exploitation concerns the refinement of existing solutions.
 **Dynamic adaptation** of the mutation rate can be useful.
 Generally speaking:
-  - A higher mutation rate promotes exploitation: mutation operator is tweaking a solution so it does exploitation
+  - A higher mutation rate promotes exploitation: mutation operator is tweaking a solution so it does exploitation.
   - A lower mutation rate favors exploration: crossover operator allow you to jump in a different place so it doeas exploration

+- **Diversity is all you need**: If you have different individuals with the same traits and you mix the traits you end up with something that has the same traits, so recombination in this case doesn’t work.
+If all the individuals are similar they are not able to create differences anymore.
+In brief, If there are not enough differences, recombination doesn’t work!
-- **Diversity is all you need**: Using a variety of mutation operators can help improve exploration.
+Using a variety of mutation operators can help improve diverity.
 For example, you can have mutations that introduce small variations, as well as more aggressive mutations.
 At an certain point In the population there are a lot of clones of the same individual and the only way to increase the diversity and keep on evoling in this situation is adding something new by the mutation becouse with the crossover if we swap to identical individual you get an identical individual.

 ### Some results:
 > [!NOTE]